adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 - [Payment Method Integration](#payment-method-integration)

 ## Overview
-This lab will guide you through creating and integrating a custom payment method into your Adobe Commerce storefront, including setting up the payment processing logic and webhook subscriptions.
+This lab will guide you through creating and integrating a custom OOPE payment method into your Adobe Commerce storefront, including setting up the payment processing logic and webhook subscriptions.
 You'll learn how to create a new payment method called "PARTNER-PAY" and implement the necessary backend and frontend components.

 ## What You'll Learn
 - How to create and configure a custom payment method in Adobe Commerce